-Your seat belt system includes lap/ shoulder belts in all four seating positions.
+Your seat belt system includes lap/ shoulder belts in the front seats and the outer back seats, and a lap belt in the center back seat.

 The seat belt system also includes a light on the instrument panel to remind you and your passengers to fasten your belts.
 If the driver's seat belt is not fastened before the ignition is turned ON (II), the light will come on and a beeper will also sound.
 The beeper will stop after a few seconds, but the light will stay on until the driver's seat belt is fastened.